 Arriving at Oklahoma—the state with the fourth most expensive home insurance premiums on this ranking—also means witnessing the largest jump in price on this list.
 While Kansas, the fifth most costly state, has an average annual premium of $1,548, Oklahoma homeowners pay almost $1,900 a year.
 With premiums averaging $1,875 and homes worth approximately $123,000, Oklahoma also has the highest ratio of premium-to-home-value of all top 10 states.

-Compare auto insurance to find your ideal policy.
+Use the best insurance comparison sites to find your ideal policy.

 Despite its Sunshine State moniker, Florida is no stranger to dark skies.
 With over 145 disasters since 1953, Florida is one of the riskiest states in the country to own a home.
 Don’t be fooled into thinking that living further inland is an automatic escape from risk either—while some of the most notable of those 147 disasters have been hurricanes, many catastrophes have been wildfires that have been spread across the state.